CompuTec/computec-docs/docs/wms/faq/faqs.md

 ### Reproduction

-Click "Save" or "Refresh" on WMS Server Settings
+Click "Save" or "Refresh" on CompuTec WMS Server Settings

 ### Fix

-After pressing "Save" or "Refresh" on WMS Server Settings, it is checked whether SAP Business One DI API and ODBC Driver - respective to the selected server type, are installed.
+After pressing "Save" or "Refresh" on CompuTec WMS Server Settings, it is checked whether SAP Business One DI API and ODBC Driver - respective to the selected server type, are installed.

 | ODBC Driver Required | Download Link |
 | --- | ---|